Natural Baby Life logo (480 x 130)

 Vinegar has its uses around the house and in the kitchen, however, one place you don’t expect vinegar is in your baby’s mouth.
 If baby smells of vinegar the first remedy is to try wiping baby’s face, neck, behind the ears.

-Sometimes a baby can spit up while they’re sleeping or playing, and that vinegar smell can be caused by sour milk or stomach acid in their spit up that’s trapped in their skin, clothes, or bib.
+Sometimes a baby can spit up while they’re sleeping or playing, and the vinegar smell can be caused by sour milk that’s trapped in their skin, clothes, or bib.

-If cleaning and changing baby didn’t do the trick and you find the vinegar smell is coming from their mouth, then you may want to discuss other causes with your pediatrician if the problem is consistent.
-GERD, or gastroesophageal reflux disease, and even acid reflux can sometimes be the culprit of sour or vinegar breath in babies.
+If cleaning and changing baby doesn’t do the trick and you find the vinegar smell is coming from their mouth, then you may want to discuss other causes with your pediatrician.
+GERD, or gastroesophageal reflux disease, and even acid reflux can sometimes be the cause of sour or vinegar breath in babies.

 If the sour or vinegar breath is accompanied by other symptoms like colicky behavior, gas, and vomiting then it’s time for a trip to the doctor to rule out conditions like GERD or acid reflux.